 - Stability felt stagnant

-Ironically, but not surprisingly the comfort zone didn’t feel comfortable anymore, and I was afraid of stepping back into an old version of myself that no longer fit, and I experienced what psychology defines as “a transitional identity crisis.”
-A realization that helped me to understand my greatest struggles.
+Ironically, but not surprisingly the comfort zone didn’t feel comfortable anymore.
+I was afraid of stepping back into an old version of myself that no longer fit, and I experienced what psychology defines as “a transitional identity crisis.”
+A realization that helped me to understand some of my struggles.

 During those (9) years out of the comfort zone I experienced detachment from those I love most, I lost my parents, and a soul sister to cancer.
 I fell in love with men who couldn’t fully meet me, and I let them all go, but I never lost love.

-Grief and loss challenged me to be in a constant state of transition, and it’s taken time to feel the benefits of my personal growth, because healing is an ongoing process, and a daily practice.
+Grief and loss challenged me to be in a constant state of transition.

 Living out of the comfort zone builds resilience, but adaptation isn’t always a (+) experience.
 Adjusting our behaviours, thoughts, and emotions in response to new, uncertain, or unfamiliar situations is essential to thrive, but some environments will trigger us to compromise ourselves, and we will learn and grow the most from those inner conflicts.